Yangliu20/arduino-tetris/README.md

 This project builds a **one-player [_Tetris_](https://en.wikipedia.org/wiki/Tetris) game on Arduino**, where a **8*8 LED matrix** is used as the monitor and an **infrared sensor** as the signal receiver.

-This project realizes almost all the fundamental rules of the traditional _Tetris_ game.
+The project realizes almost all the fundamental rules of the traditional _Tetris_ game.
 The player can control the falling pieces to move left, move right or rotate.
 Thanks to infrared receiver, the controlling signal is quite sensitive even from a large distance.

 ![]